 - How to Craft Post Titles that Draw Readers Into Your Blog

 Prepare An Outline

 An outline doesn’t need to be complicated.
 List the main points you want to cover.

-Mine usually take the form of a list with the headings and sub-headings I plan using.
+Mine usually takes the form of a list with the headings and sub-headings I plan to use.

 As an example, for reviews of programs in the make money online niche, you could use this as an outline: